Mnedjm28/FCC_ResponsiveWebDesign-SurveyForm/README.md

 # FreeCodeCamp_ResponsiveWebDesign-SurveyForm
- A survey from to collect data from users
+ A survey form to collect data from users